IUPAC/WFChemCookbook/book/intro.md

 ## Contributing to the Cookbook

 We welcome feedback & suggestions for additional content.
-For ways to do this go to our [feedback page](sampler.md)!
+For ways to do this go to our [feedback page](feedback.md)!

-*WorldFAIR “Global cooperation on FAIR data policy and practice” is funded by the EC HORIZON-WIDERA-2021-ERA-01-41 Coordination and Support Action under Grant Agreement No. 101058393.*